-This followed direct support for a feasibility study into the service from the Grampians Pyrennes Primary Care Partnership.
-Subsequently grants were obtained from both Indigenous Affairs, Department of Prime Minister and Cabinet and Deakin University’s Rural Medical School, Warrnambool.
+Significant grants were obtained from both Indigenous Affairs, Department of Prime Minister and Cabinet and Deakin University’s Rural Medical School, Warrnambool to make this happen.

 The Australian Bureau of Statistics 2016 Census indicated that our Indigenous population grew by 69.8% from 2011, one of the highest in Victoria.

-This service is, therefore, taking an innovative approach to health service delivery to our 450 Indigenous Community geographically dispersed community across 10,000 square kilometres, encompassing Ararat, Stawell, St Arnaud, Gariwerd, Dunkeld, Mortlake, the western part of Beaufort and all towns in between.
+This service is taking an innovative approach to health service delivery to our 450 Indigenous Community geographically dispersed community across 10,000 square kilometres, encompassing Ararat, Stawell, St Arnaud, Gariwerd, Dunkeld, Mortlake, the western part of Beaufort and all towns in between.

-Ongoing evaluation of the service, including assessing patient needs, responses and measuring health outcomes over time, will be undertaken in by a committee chaired and led by Budja’s Directors and CEO, in conjunction with Deakin University’s Rural Medical School, Warrnambool.
+Ongoing evaluation of the service, including assessing patient needs, responses and measuring health outcomes over time, will be undertaken in by a committee chaired and led by Budja Board and CEO, in conjunction with Deakin University’s Rural Medical School, Warrnambool.